Muzietto/kolosso-eventer/README.md

 This is a feather-light implementation of an event-manager for any JS object, not only DOM nodes.

-Download the project, double click on the mail HTML file to see all the tests.
+Download the project, double click on the main HTML file to run all the tests using Mocha.

 [Here](http://muzietto.github.io/kolosso-eventer/) is a presentation.